 - Author of Red Sunshine, a memoir about her journey from diagnosis through treatment for breast cancer

 Her doctor ordered a mammogram and an ultrasound, which revealed a large mass.
-A biopsy of the mass was taken and sent to the same lab where Kim works.
+A biopsy of the mass was taken and sent to the same lab where Kim worked.

-As the director of Breast Pathology at University of Washington Medical Center, Kim spends her days examining breast biopsy tissue slides under a microscope to classify them and diagnose the stage of disease as well as many other characteristics.
-In a typical day, she looks at four to eight biopsies a day.
-Usually the finding is not cancer.
-However, when it is cancer, she works with the oncologists so they are aware of the biology of the cancer and what treatments will be most helpful.
+At the time, Kim was the director of Breast Pathology at University of Washington Medical Center.
+She spent her days examining breast biopsy tissue slides under a microscope to classify them and diagnose the stage of disease as well as many other characteristics.
+In a typical day, she looked at four to eight biopsies a day.
+Usually the finding was not cancer.
+However, when it was cancer, she worked with the oncologists so they were aware of the biology of the cancer and what treatments would be most helpful.

 “It was so surreal carrying my own biopsy to the lab.
 I never thought I would see my own name on a sample label, but there it was: ‘Kimberly Allison, 33 y/o female.’
 It was like a strange lab experiment.”

 Kim gave her biopsy to a colleague and asked her to bypass the resident ‘for privacy sake.’
 Since she had no family history or other reason to suspect breast cancer, Kim was confident her sample would be benign.

 She received her diagnosis the next day at work.
 Usually radiologists or oncologists, not pathologists, deliver the news to patients.
 However, in Kim’s case, her colleagues delivered the news themselves.